gunderson/jquery.spriteAnimation/README.md

 # jQuery.SpriteAnimation

-Makes a div element and animates through a sequence of frames in a single image.
+Appends a new div element to object and animates through a sequence of frames in a single image.

 ## Getting Started
 Download the [production version][min] or the [development version][max].